 This natural combination brings multiple layers of earthy elements, while still looking pretty elegant and modern.
 For better results, we highly recommend you choose black stainless appliances to finish up your kitchen design.

-For an even more earthy and natural appearance, you can also try using stacked stone as backsplash for your kitchen.
-This choice will create a rustic feel that work beautifully against wood like oak.
+For an even more earthy and natural appearance, you can also try using stacked stone as the backsplash for your kitchen.
+This choice will create a rustic feel that works beautifully against wood like oak.

 However, you may need to consider the maintenance that can be a bit costly when using this option.

 Another awesome natural stone choice, but comes with a more neutral and chic modern touch.
-The beige natural stone can also emphasize the oak cabinets, making them stand out even more beautifully.
+The beige natural stone can also emphasize the oak, making it stand out even more beautifully.

-While the beige backsplash serve as a charming background to the kitchen.
+While the beige backsplash serves as a charming background to the kitchen.

-Pump the reddish color through your backsplash surround with the Spicy red-brown or Chinese tea brown.
+Pump the reddish color through your backsplash and surround it with the Spicy red-brown or Chinese tea brown.

 The lovely brick color creates a cohesive look with your red oak cabinets and makes your kitchen truly the heart of the home.